emaphp/eMacros/README.md

 class DefaultEnvironment extends Environment {
 	public function __construct() {
-		$this->import(new CorePackage);
 		$this->import(new StringPackage);
 		$this->import(new ArrayPackage);
 		$this->import(new RegexPackage);
 		$this->import(new DatePackage);
+		$this->import(new CorePackage);
 	}
 }
-?>
 ```

 *CorePackage*, *StringPackage*, *ArrayPackage*, etc are classes that define a list of symbols and operations to be used within a program.
 By importing a package to an environment we enable the use of symbols and operations defined within that package.

 <br/>

-The *DefaultEnvironment* class comes with a fair amount of string functions, array functions, date/time functions and regular expression functions, which makes it ideal for start experimenting on our own.
+The *DefaultEnvironment* class comes with a fair amount of functions, which makes it ideal for start experimenting on our own.
 The rest of the packages can be found in the *eMacros\Package* namespace.

 <br/>